 So, you had a big night out and decided to celebrate by heading over to Chipotle for some well-deserved munchies.
 There’s nothing wrong with being a little indulgent after celebrating the whole night.
 It’s the next morning you should be worried about.
 Sitting on your throne in the bathroom and squatting hard is the least favorite thing you would want to be doing, but it’s something that you should expect.
 But you might expect some flat poop.

 Most people hardly ever look at their poop once they’re done, and why would they?
 It’s gross!
 However, what you didn’t know is that changes in the shape, structure, and texture of your poop can tell a lot about your health.
 If your stool has a subtle pencil-like form, it could mean you have an underlying health condition.

-The ribbon-shaped feces are generally caused by a mass present in the colon or the rectum and limit the size of the stool, which is a big sign of cancer or colorectal polyps.
+The ribbon-shaped feces can be caused by a mass present in the colon or the rectum and limit the size of the stool, which can be a big sign of cancer or colorectal polyps.

 What Diseases are Associated with Flat Poop?

 Several diseases are linked with flat poop, including some of the following:

 - Rectal ulcers

 - Prostate cancer

 - Ulcerative colitis

 It’s important to remember that these aren’t the only conditions that are associated with a flat poop structure, and it’s recommended that you should consult with your doctor if symptoms persist.